saibot94/scala-ocr-parser/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+## Configuration

+The application can be configured with the values set in the __models.config.AppConfig__ class.
+The configurations are pretty self-explanatory.

 ## Documentation

 For more information about using Play and Scala on Heroku, see these Dev Center articles: